rweather/UE1-TTL/doc/theory_of_operation.md

 The clock board has several issues:

-* I wasn't able to figure out a good design for single-stepping.
+* I wasn't able to figure out a good design for generating a single pair of CLK1/CLK2 pulses for single-stepping, so I left it out.
 * The clock is susceptible to phantom CLK1 and CLK2 pulses when the machine halts or resumes.
 A better design would ensure that the pulses are always generated in pairs.
-* The buzzer circuit is all wrong.
-Driving the buzzer directly off the 555 timer was a mistake.
-The buzzer also keeps sounding while OP\_IOC is low; I meant to make it act only on a low-going edge.
+* The buzzer circuit has issues.
+I should have used a drive transistor instead of connecting the buzzer directly to the output of the 555.
+  The buzzer also keeps sounding while /OP\_IOC is low; I meant to make it act only on a low-going edge.
 * If the Run button is held down, the program will run until halt and then start running again.
 Run and Halt should only act on a low-going edge, not on a low level.